MicrosoftDocs/defender-docs/articles/defender-for-cloud/plan-defender-for-servers-agents.md

 #customer intent: As a reader, I want to understand how to plan the deployment of Defender for Servers agents and extensions.
 ---

-# Understand how data is collected in Defender for Servers
+# Understand data collection in Defender for Servers

 This article helps you to understand how [Defender for Servers](defender-for-servers-overview.md) in Microsoft Defender for Cloud collects data for assessment.